Particular/docs.particular.net/nservicebus/messaging/routing.md

 partial: commands

 Each entry in the collection has to specify the assembly where the messages are defined.
 In addition to that, a type name or the namespace name can be also specified for additional filtering.

-NOTE: For backwards compatibility a `Messages` attribute can be used instead of `Type` and `Namespace` attributes.

-snippet: endpoint-mapping-appconfig

 The per-namespace routes override assembly-level routes and the per-type routes override both namespace and assembly routes.

 ### Overriding the destination